 In some cases employers can legally use a protected characteristic to decide who they employ.
 They can only do this if they want to increase applications from a group that’s disadvantaged or under-represented in their business.
 This is sometimes known as 'positive action in recruitment and promotion'.
 They must still be able to prove that the person they hire is capable of doing the job.

-For example, a business has 10 salespeople who are all men.
+A business has 10 salespeople who are all men.
 After interviewing for another salesperson, the business finds that 2 applicants are equally able to do the job.
 One of the applicants is a man and the other is a woman.
 The business chooses to hire the woman, because she is able to do the job and women are not represented in the existing workforce.